 3. The Contenders – For capital appreciation or smaller budgets

-Should I invest in premium neighborhoods?
-Or should I go for a lower cost alternative?
+Should I invest in premium neighborhoods or go for a lower cost alternative?

 In general, premium neighborhoods in Madrid are safer investments.
-If for some reason rental demand softens, rents in neighborhoods like Salamanca remain relatively high.
-This is because many people looking for property in this neighborhood have accumulated wealth and are thus not as vulnerable to short-term economic fluctuations.
-Because these neighborhoods are so popular, you will also be able to rent and sell your property more easily.
+If rental demand softens, yields in neighborhoods like Salamanca remain relatively high because these neighborhoods are so popular.
+Moreover, you will be able to rent and sell your property more easily.
 Thus your asset will be more liquid.

 Have a look at the following graph.
-Notice how the premium apartment (blue line) has half the price volatility than the more cost effective apartment (red line).
+Notice how the apartment located in the premium neighborhood of Salamanca (blue line) has half the price volatility than the apartment located in hip and trendy Malasaña (red line).

-The following table illustrates the differences in rental and sale prices in a premium neighborhood versus a regular neighborhood.
-Chueca is one of the more premium neighborhoods in the city center.
-Lavapiés is the most economical part of the city center.
-Prices are from 2016:
+The following table illustrates the differences in sale prices and rental yields in a premium neighborhood versus an up-and-coming neighborhood.
+Salamanca is the highest end neighborhood in Madrid.
+Arganzuela is the most economical part of the city center.
+Prices are from 4Q18:

 Where not to invest

-We do not recommend purchasing outside the above list of neighborhoods.
-Our chosen best Madrid neighborhoods give you opportunities for Airbnb rentals, corporate rentals, and letting to locals.
+We do not recommend purchasing outside the neighborhoods listed above.
+Our hand picked list of best Madrid neighborhoods provides opportunities for Airbnb rentals, corporate rentals and letting to locals.
 When it comes time to sell the property, it will appeal to locals, foreigners and real estate investors.
 In short, this diversity ensures your property investment will have more rental income options and ultimately, greater liquidity.

 Purchasing outside of the premium areas limits your options.
 It is also riskier because prices are more volatile in cheaper neighborhoods.
 For example, in the 2008 crisis the cheaper neighborhoods were hit the hardest- particularly in the suburbs.
 This is because the city center has a limited supply of apartments whereas in the suburbs, there is ample space to build more housing.
 In fact, there is still an over-capacity of apartments in many suburbs due to past overbuild.